Buying technician workstations for your laboratory is a major capital expense requiring careful consideration of a variety of business issues.

 - The time, cost, and complexity of adjusting individual workstations

-- Costs for add-on accessories (e.g., shelves, storage, and tool and equipment holders)
+- Add-on accessories (e.g., shelves, storage, and tool and equipment holders)

-- Reconfiguration costs (e.g., converting single-sided workstations to double-sided)
+- Reconfiguration (e.g., converting single-sided workstations to double-sided)

 - Lifetime of the product (including durability and obsolescence)

 On the other hand, “built-in” workstations limit flexibility and usually are costly to construct and install.
 If you are operating from a rented or leased facility, additional costs for repairing walls and floors may be incurred when you vacate the premises.
-Although installation or reconfiguration may require many additional parts, elaborate or complex assembly procedures or the need for specialty installers, the flexibility of reconfiguration will be limited and an increase in cost of ownership usually results.
+Installation or reconfiguration may require many additional parts, elaborate or complex assembly procedures, and/or the need for specialty installers, and the flexibility of reconfiguration will be limited which usually results in an increase in cost of ownership.

 An employee’s ability to rearrange workstation elements easily is essential to addressing ergonomic concerns.
 Workstations should offer sufficient flexibility and adjustability to ensure that technicians, regardless of physical characteristics or the tasks performed, can raise or lower workbench height, chair seat height, or change the elevation of work shelves and worksurfaces.